 At the moment, we have Oculus, HTC, Microsoft, and many other headset developers vying for control of the market.
 Oculus is making great headway with their Oculus Quest, while HTC is doubling down on the enterprise level with the HTC VIVE Pro.
 In short, VR in 2019 will be fascinating to follow.
 Yet in the background, AR glasses are steadily improving their capabilities, quietly and surely.

 AR glasses already populate the market.
-Vuzix is a leading developer with cutting-edge technology and patents, while the Google Glass spluttered some lift into the ecosystem (before shrinking back again).
+Vuzix is a leading developer with cutting-edge technology and patents, while the Google Glass spluttered some lift into the ecosystem (before shrinking back again, and then coming back yet again in 2019).
 Yet a new wave will come soon, as rumors of Apple and Facebook are developing their consumer-end versions whisper across the internet.
 Magic Leap lept into AR in 2018, with a new

 Yet their societal impact will be seismic, rupturing the way people communicate and work.
 Mobile phones changed social conventions and the way we socially communicate.
 AR glasses will do the same.